 Take in the winter beauty from a horse-drawn sleigh

 While many visit Park City to speed down the slopes, not everyone knows about the serene experience of taking in the winter beauty from a horse-drawn sleigh.
-Park City Mountain offers private and group sleigh ride tours from around $25 per person for a 30 minute ride through scenic Willow Draw.
+Park City Mountain offers private and group sleigh ride tours through scenic Willow Draw.
 Sleighs depart from the Canyons Village Ski Beach daily during ski season.

 With more than 400 miles of maintained trails, it’s no wonder that mountain biking is one of the most popular things to do in Park City.
 But the fun doesn’t have to stop when the snow falls.
-Fatbiking is like regular mountain biking but using an off-road bicycle with oversized tyres.
+Fatbiking is like regular mountain biking but uses an off-road bicycle with oversized tires.
 This allows for riding on soft, unstable terrain like snow.
-Park City has plenty of designated bike e trails including those at Round Valley, Willow Creek and Glenwild.
+Park City has plenty of designated bike e trails including those at Round Valley, Willow Creek, and Glenwild.

 Get cozy in a luxury cabin

 For cozy winter stays, check out the wide choice of Park City cabins available.
 From cozy cabins and condos to huge ski lodges with their own private pools, there’s a wide range of accommodation to choose from.
 Many of the vacation rentals in Park City have ski-in, ski-out access to the slopes, and many properties come with perks like private hot tubs and warming log-burning fireplaces.
 You’ll find accommodation at the lower end of the budget as well as super-luxurious properties where you can stay in ultimate style.